MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-functions.md

 - **Azure subscription**: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.
 - **Jenkins server**: If you don't have a Jenkins server installed, refer to the article, [Create a Jenkins server on Azure](./configure-on-linux-vm.md).

-  > [!TIP]
+## View the source code

-  > The source code used for this tutorial is located in the [Visual Studio China GitHub repo](https://github.com/VSChina/odd-or-even-function/blob/master/src/main/java/com/microsoft/azure/Function.java).
+The source code used for this tutorial is located in the [Visual Studio China GitHub repo](https://github.com/VSChina/odd-or-even-function/blob/master/src/main/java/com/microsoft/azure/Function.java).

 ## Create a Java function